golang-design/redir/README.md

 # redir

-a request redirector that is dedicated for golang.design
+a request redirector

-## Design Purpose
+## Usage

-The current `redir` implementation talks to a redis data store for PV/UV counting, as well as short alias storage.
-In the booting phase, it will read `REDIR_CONF` from environment variable to identify configuration file (default: [`./config.yml`](./config.yml)).

-`redir` is designed for the following purpose: serve two major redirectors `/s` and `/x` (at the moment).

-### 1. Redirect `golang.design/x/pkg` to the `pkg`'s actual VCS.

-This is based on the `go get` vanity import path convention.
-With this feature, all packages issued by [golang.design](https://golang.design) requires to use `golang.design/x/` import path.
-That is saying, any `pkg` will be redirected to `github.com/golang-design/pkg` if exist.
-The website itself will redirect the request to [pkg.go.dev](https://pkg.go.dev).

-There is a reserved ping router for debugging purpose `/x/.ping` which will give you a pong.

-### 2. Redirect `golang.design/s/alias` and `golang.design/r/randstr`
+The current `redir` implmenets the following features:

+- Link shortener: shorten links under `/s` and `/r`
+- Go [Vanity Import](https://golang.org/cmd/go/#hdr-Remote_import_paths): redirect domain/x to configured VCS and pkg.go.dev for API documentation
+- PV/UV timeline, visitor referer, devices visualization

+The [default configuration](./config.yml) is embedded into the binary.

+Alternative configuration can be used to replace default config and specified in environtment variable REDIR_CONF, for example `REDIR_CONF=/path/to/config.yml redir -s` to run the redir server under given configuration.

-The served alias can be allocated by [golang.design](https://golang.design/) members.
+**The served alias can only be allocated by [golang.design](https://golang.design/) members.**
 The current approach is to use `redir` command on the [golang.design](https://golang.design/) server.
 Here is the overview of its usage: